notkarenyi/accessibility-demo/README.md

 English language learners and people with hearing impairments often have difficulty following audio or video elements.
 Transcripts and subtitles are also useful in noisy environments or when skipping through media to find specific information.

-WebVTT files are the standard for synchronized closed captions.
+WebVTT files are the standard for closed captions.
 Include these with the `track` tag.
 Specify `kind = subtitle` and `label` using the appropriate language.

 `srclang` uses a language code to specify the type of data used (see [Language Specification](#language-specification)), while `label` is meant to help the user choose the correct subtitles.